Geeks in Phoenix

 The Storage Sense feature inside of Windows 11 Settings

 Storage Sense is relatively new, as it first appeared in Windows 10 version 1809.
-It is relatively simple to use, as it only has a few settings that you can change.
+It is simple to use, as it only has a few settings that you can change.

 Storage Sense can be run automatically when your computer starts to run out of free space or every day, week, or month.
 It can delete files in your Recycle Bin and Downloads folder based on how long those files have been there.
-You can run Storage Sense manually too.
+You can run Storage Sense manually, too.

 How to open Storage Sense in Windows 11